-Roundhouse Birmingham guides will lead you on a journey through the city on their sit on top kayaks which are stable and ideal for beginners and experienced kayakers alike.
+Roundhouse Birmingham guides will lead you on a journey through the city on their sit-on-top kayaks which are stable and ideal for beginners and experienced kayakers alike.
 Their ‘Bustling Birmingham’ kayak tours take you into the tourist heart of Britain’s canal system, starting along the route of James Brindley’s first canal into Birmingham that resulted in the industrial revolution booming.

 As you paddle along the water, you’ll be given several snapshots into Birmingham’s heritage and plenty of opportunities to see Birmingham’s landmarks from a different view.
 Even though you’ll be heading towards the International Convention Centre, The Cube, The Mailbox and the heart of Britain’s canal system, Gas Street Basin, kayakers will still be able to discover quieter areas along the blue highway.

 Or why not venture outside of the city with Roundhouse’s ‘Green Escape’ kayak tours where you can take in the 25% of the city that is given over to green space?
-Roundhouse’s kayak guides will lead you out of the hustle and bustle of the city and you’ll travel along the Soho loop, a section of canal that saw the birth of the industrial revolution and certainly carried on playing it’s part in turning Birmingham into the city of 1000 trades.
+Roundhouse’s kayak guides will lead you out of the hustle and bustle of the city and you’ll travel along the Soho loop, a section of canal that saw the birth of the industrial revolution and certainly carried on playing its part in turning Birmingham into the city of 1000 trades.

-Today, the Soho loop connects many green spaces and is used by the wildlife as a quick shortcut, so expect to see some local wildlife; if you are extremely lucky you may even catch a glimpse of the illusive otters that frequent this section.
+Today, the Soho loop connects many green spaces and is used by the wildlife as a quick shortcut, so expect to see some local wildlife; if you are extremely lucky you may even catch a glimpse of the elusive otters that frequent this section.
 The ‘Green Escape’ kayak tours are slightly longer paddle than the ‘Bustling Birmingham’ tours and are great for those with previous experience or who have already attended the city kayak tour.

 For more information about Roundhouse Birmingham kayak tours and to book your tickets head to their website here.